ZFMK/RedundancyHeatMapper/README.md

 # RedundancyHeatMapper
 A perl script designed to generate heat maps from matrices of lambda values generate by Saturation v1.0

-## Notes regarding software
+## NOTES REGARDING SOFTWARE

-### Name
+### NAME
 RedundancyHeatMapper

-### Version
+### VERSION
-1.0
+1.1

-### Copyright
+### COPYRIGHT
-Copyright © 2019 Bernhard Misof.
+Copyright © 2013-2022 Bernhard Misof.
 All rights reserved.

-### Warning
+### WARNING
 The copyright holder takes no legal responsibility for the correctness of results obtained using this program.

-### Author
+### AUTHOR
 Bernhard Misof

-### Address
+### ADDRESS
 Center for Molecular Biodiversity Research
 Zoological Research Museum A. Koenig
 Bonn, Germany

-### Contact
+### CONTACT
 b.misof@leibniz-zfmk.de

+### DATE
+17 May 2013

-### Date
+### UPDATE
-2 November 2019
+16 June 2022

-### Purpose
+### PURPOSE
-RedundancyHeatMapper produces a heat map from a distance matrix with values of lambda obtained using SatuRation (https://github.com/lsjermiin/SatuRation.v1.0).
+RedundancyHeatMapper produces a heat map from a distance matrix with values of lambda obtained by SatuRation (https://github.com/lsjermiin/SatuRation.v1.0).

-Lambda is a measure of the loss of historical signal across sites in a pair of sequences.
+Lambda is a measure of the strength of the historical signal between a pair of sequences.
 If lambda = 0, there is no evidence of loss of historical signal; if lambda = 1, the historical signal has decayed completely.

-The higher lambda is, the darker the corresponding pixel in the heat map.
+The higher lambda is, the darker the corresponding pixel in the heat map is.

-Emphasis is on lambda values between 0.0 and 0.3, allowing the sequence pairs that are most similar to one another to be identified.
+Emphasis is on lambda values between 0.0 and 0.37, allowing pairs of sequences that are most similar to one another to be identified.

-### Format
+### FORMAT
 Lambda values must be saved in a text file with comma-separated values (.csv).

 The first line must contain the number of samples being compared.

 Each of the following lines must start with a sample name, and then followed by the lambda values, one for each comparison involving the named sample.

-### Example
+### EXAMPLE
 See file labelled 0_Recombination_lambda.csv.

-### Install
+### INSTALL
 To install RedundancyHeatMapper.pl, type (in the command line):

     sudo cp RedundancyHeatMapper.pl /usr/local/bin/.

-### Execute
+### EXECUTE
     RedundancyHeatMapper -i <infile.csv> <-t|f>

-### Help
+### HELP
     -t = triangular heat map; -f = square heat map

-### Status
+### STATUS
 Software complete

-### Note
+### NOTE
 Contact author for updates, etc

-### Reference
+### REFERENCE
-Jermiin LS, Misof B. Assessing the tree-likeness of phylogenetic data.
-In prep.
+Jermiin LS, Misof B. Quantifying the historical signal in phylogenetic data.
+Syst.
+Biol.
+(In prep.)